gtespe/Reddit-Autosave-Bot/README.md

-# Reddit-Bot
+# Reddit AutoSave Bot
-A bot that browses reddit.com/r/buildapcsales and messages you whenever there is a sale on a product of your choice.
+A bot that browses a subreddit and automatically saves specified posts.

+Requirements:
+    A reddit account

+    Praw for python:
+        sudo pip install praw